 After you’ve done some tweaks, you can monitor whether the metrics are improving or not.

 Suggested read: How to start tracking hashtag performance?

 The best thing about using Determ for measuring reach and impression is that you have all data in one place.
 Whether you’re tracking your performance or the performance of your competitors, you’ll be able to find out everything with just a few clicks.
 Also, aside from reach and impressions, you can see other relevant metrics that will give you a comprehensive overview of your social media performance.

-Start measuring your reach and impressions – sign up for a 7-day free trial!
+Start measuring your reach and impressions – book a call with one of our experts!